af83/sponges/README.md

   config.size          = 3
   config.daemonize     = true
   config.after_fork do
-    puts "Execute some when a child process is created" end config.on_chld do
+    puts "Execute code when a child process is created" end config.on_chld do
     puts "Execute code when a child process is killed" end

 # Register a pool named "worker_name".
-# Options are optionnal.
-Consider it as a default, options given by command have
-# the precedence.
+#
 Sponges.start "worker_name" do
   Worker.new({some: args}).run
 end